QbDVision-Inc/mySQL-slow-log-analyzer/README.md

 MySQL Slow Log Analyzer
 =================

+This tool can be used to get to the root cause of problems such as:
+* Slow queries
+* Transaction issues (ex.
+Deadlock)
+* Dropped connections
+* Connection Timeout Exceptions under heavy load
+* Running out of Memory under load

-This tool runs on NodeJS and helps you determine why a MySQL database (including an AWS Aurora RDS DB) is running slowly or running out of memory.
-Specifically, it converts a MySQL slow query log into a set of CSV files that can be used to get to the root cause of most problems.
+This tool runs on NodeJS and helps you determine why a MySQL database (including an AWS Aurora RDS DB or Aurora RDS Serverless DB) is running slowly, seeing deadlock or running out of memory.
+Specifically, it converts a MySQL slow query log into a set of CSV files that tell you what's going on under the hood.

 ## Screenshots

-This is what you'll end up with after using this package:
+This is what you'll end up with after using this package (columns are [described down below](#column-descriptions)):

 ![Queries Google Spreadsheet](https://github.com/CherryCircle/MySQLSlowLogAnalyzer/blob/master/images/Screenshot1-Queries.png?raw=true)
 ![Connections Google Spreadsheet](https://github.com/CherryCircle/MySQLSlowLogAnalyzer/blob/master/images/Screenshot2-Connections.png?raw=true)